 You need to create a vision of the ‘promised land’ you want to reach, which you will be able to express in a compelling way, and in ways that people at all levels will understand.
 A good way to create a vision that is realistic is to use the same tool you used in the previous step, keeping where you are now in mind when painting your picture for the future.

-When you have an understanding of your current organisational culture, and have set out a vision for the future, it’s time to look at whether organisational culture change is practical right now.
+When you have an understanding of your stakeholders and current organisational culture, then have set out a vision for the future, it’s time to look at whether organisational culture change is practical right now.

 Does your diagnosis suggest to you that there is the appetite for the change?
 Do your leaders really believe in it?
 Are they ready to persuade and engage your people in making the change, and do they have the tools and the skills needed to do so?